The best foraging gifts in 2023

 Whether you're looking for a lightweight camping stool for long stints picking berries, or a shoulder bag to hold a haul of hazelnuts, you'll find plenty of ideas in our foraging gift guide below.

-Best foraging gifts to buy
+Best foraging gifts to buy in 2023

 Secateurs and snips